WHAT SIZE ARE THE CLASSES?

 No, you do not.
 All supplies (even snacks) are furnished.

 Teachers communicate willingly and often with parents.
-A newsletter is published and sent digitally through SchoolWay each Wednesday.
-Parents will also receive specific information at Parent Orientation, push notifications and letters from teachers throughout the year.
+A newsletter is published weekly and is sent digitally through email, posted on Instagram and Facebook, as well as posted on our website.
+The newsletter will be sent home with students on occasion.
+Parents will also receive specific information at Parent Orientation (held at the beginning of the school year), text messages and letters from teachers throughout the year.

 We have Chapel every morning; Mon./Wed.
 Chapel is 4’s through 2nd grade; Tues./Thurs.
 Chapel is 3rd – 8th grade; and Friday is 4’s -8th grade All School Chapel.
-Pre-School 3’s have Chapel Wed. in the St. Francis Chapel.
+Pre-School 3’s have Chapel in their classroom throughout the week.
 Doctrine is not taught; rather, children learn Bible stories, hymns, and worship songs.